Exeter School Sixth Form Students in a group laughing and chatting as they walk through the school grounds

 Electronics

-Just look around you – electronics is everywhere!
+Just look around you – electronics are everywhere!
 Electronics specialists are in demand.

 In the A Level electronics course, you will learn about the basic principles and building-blocks of electronic systems and how to use these basic ideas to design and build more complex systems.